New customer? Start here.

 Of course, not all DAB radio stations are about music.
 There’s also a whole host of speech stations to choose from, too.
 We’re pleased to report that the Revo SuperSignal performed perfectly with BBC Radio 4, too.
 Speech remained nice and clear throughout Woman’s Hour, as if we were right there in the recording studio.
 If you like to fall asleep to the Shipping Forecast, as we sometimes do, then you won’t have any complaints here.

 The Revo SuperSignal is more than just a DAB radio, though.
 It’s also a fully-fledged Bluetooth speaker, complete with aptX technology for lossless streaming.
 That’s ideal for such a powerful speaker, since it really lets the SuperSignal shine.
-With a natural flair for bass, along with crystal-clear treble tones, just about any track sounds superb on the SuperSignal.
+With a natural flair for bass, along with crystal-clear treble tones, just about any track sounds superb through the speaker.
 For reference, we tried streaming a FLAC file of Radiohead’s “Paranoid Android” from a laptop.
 Once again, the sound quality was seriously impressive- especially since this is such a demanding track.
 While the Revo SuperSignal might lack built-in internet connectivity, the Bluetooth feature is an easy way around this.

 The Revo SuperSignal proves that good things really do come in small packages.
 We were blown away by the audio fidelity, and the vintage design sets it apart from most other DAB radios on the market.
 Although it lacks built-in WiFi connectivity, the aptX Bluetooth feature more than makes up for it.
 Coupled with the cost-effective price of this model, and you're certainly on to a winner.